haveanicedey/web_test/README.md

 Hi guys!

-Thanks for taking an interest in me.
+Thanks for taking interest in me.

-I used NodeJS for the backend.
+For this test, I used NodeJS for the backend.
 The node modules I used are express, cookie-parser and ejs.
 After you git clone this repo, you can run

 ```
 node app.js
 ```

-#### My Steps
+#### Steps I Followed

 1. First I sliced up the psd image on Photoshop into different parts and used the 'Save for Web' function to export the images.
 2. Step 1 created a bunch of html divs.
 I edited the divs to give them unique ids and also edited the css so that my final design resembles the original psd design.